Measuring thermal length expansion of spindles

 Active compensation for movements in the measurement process

-Harsh industrial environments place high demands on optical displacement sensors – precise measurements must still take place despite dust and high processing speeds.
-The optoNCDT 1750 and optoNCDT 2300 series of laser sensors have been mastering these challenges for many years.
-However, if motion disturbances (e.g. belt movements, radial movements of pulleys, and base body vibrations) occur that are greater than the object being measured, the measurement process may be impeded or made impossible.
-Examples include folds in a belt.
+Harsh industrial environments place high demands on optical displacement sensors – precise measurements must still be possible despite dust and high processing speeds.
+The optoNCDT 1750 and optoNCDT 2300 series of laser sensors have overcome these challenges for many years.
+However, if motion disturbances (e.g. belt movements, radial movements of pulleys, and base body vibrations) occur that are greater than the object being measured, the measurement process may be impeded or made impossible, for example folds in a belt.

 Recommended sensor technologyUniversal laser sensor for industry & automation Highest performance 50 kHz Laser Sensor with Ethernet interface